egecavusoglu/egespress/Readme.md

 # egespress

-A boilerplate to scaffold powerful koajs apps for API development.
+Opinionated and powerful template for building API's with Koa.

 ## Features